Table of Contents_

 The easiest way to avoid such a scam is to avoid returning calls made from numbers you know to be premium numbers.
 Premium numbers typically have special prefix numbers, which commonly include numbers like 300, 700, 701, etc.

 Make sure the number on your caller ID is local.
 You can do this by checking the area code of the number on your caller ID is local and not from overseas.
-In case you do not make international calls, you can request your phone company or service provider to block this service for you.
+If you do not make international calls, you can request your phone company or service provider to block this service.
 Always exercise caution even if the number seems genuine.

 If you suspect you might have been a target of this sort of scam, you can make a report with either the FCC or FTC.

 When advertisements are broadcast to consumers, federal law dictates that the ad must not be misleading and should even be backed by scientific evidence in certain cases.
-These “truth in advertising” laws are enforced by the FTC.
-The same standards apply, irrespective of where adverts may appear whether television, the internet, newspapers, or periodicals, in the mail, buses, or billboards.
+The FTC enforces these “truth in advertising” laws.
+The same standards apply, irrespective of where adverts may appear, whether television, the internet, newspapers, or periodicals, in the mail, buses, or billboards.

 Any claims in ads about claims about the health of consumers or even their pocketbooks are subject to these laws.
 This includes ads for dietary supplements, over-the-counter medications, food, alcohol, and tobacco.

 Federal laws also prohibit or impose limits on indecent, profane, or obscene language.
-Broadcast of any obscene material is not allowed at any time, while profane or indecent broadcasts are prohibited at certain hours.
+Broadcast any obscene material is prohibited at any time, while profane or indecent broadcasts are prohibited at certain hours.

-Broadcasters are liable for any material being broadcast on their stations including advertisements.
-The Federal Communications Commission considers broadcasters to be accountable to the community they cater to and expects them to take reasonable steps to make sure that any advertisements airing on their stations are not misleading or false.
+Broadcasters are liable for any material being broadcast on their stations, including advertisements.
+The Federal Communications Commission considers broadcasters accountable to the community they cater to and expects them to take reasonable steps to ensure that any advertisements airing on their stations are not misleading or false.